BindonWrathbite/sql_capstone_project/README.md

 5. What are the most optimal skills to learn?

 #### Question 1 - What are the top paying jobs for Data Analytics?
+The below image shows the query and results table.
+I am specifically looking for Data Analyst jobs that are remote and full-time.
 ![alt text](image.png)